kamaln7/karmabot/README.md

   - `<user>++ for <message>`; or
   - `<user>++ <message>`
 - query a user's current points: `<user>==`
+- upvote/downvote a user by adding reactjis to their message
 - [motivate.im](http://motivate.im/) support:
   - `?m <user>`
   - `!m <user>`